vrivera2017/vrivera2017.github.io/personal-site/content/other.md

 **Motivation:** MOOCs have allowed for greater dissemination of educational content, especially in computer science education.
 However, the kind of learning enabled by MOOCs does not provide students with the tacit knowledge and skills needed to perform expert-level work and solve real-world problems.
 These skills are best developed through experiential and apprenticeship learning.
 Yet, these opportunities are difficult to scale since they require a significant time commitment from mentors who oversee students and guide them through the learning process.

 **Description:** To study how we might design online learning environments that support experiential and apprenticeship learning at scale, I have led the user testing and design iterations of two interfaces for [Causeway][causeway], an online platform that enables students to learn web development by following a series of learning pathways as they work on real-world problems.
 Each of the interfaces provides learners with a series of guides they can use to learn web development concepts, which they immediately apply to build static web pages.
 The design of each interface and prescribed workflow models various ideas of apprenticeship learning theory from the education literature.
-A more detailed description of the two interfaces and my user testing process can be found here.
+A more detailed description of the two interfaces and my user testing process can be found [here][media-statement].

 **Results:** The two interfaces are currently being used in a study where we investigate how to design these kinds of interfaces to support apprenticeship learning at scale in a way that lessens the need for individual mentors.